Lilly Fellows Program Summer Seminar for College Teachers

 The Seminar opens up to a wider circle of students, alumni and adult learners the theme that gives the Jerusalem & Athens Forum (JAF) program its name: Tertullian's question, asked in the year 200, “What has Jerusalem to do with Athens, the Church with the Academy?”

-Each January this special Great Books/Great Sites International Seminar will allow Tertullian’s question to frame an in situ study of one or more of the perennial topics addressed by classical and Christian thinkers and artists in the medieval/Renaissance/early modern period of European history—topics that persisted through the sixteenth- and seventeenth-centuries of the Protestant Reformation and Catholic Counter-Reformation.
+Each January this special Great Books/Great Sites International Seminar applies Tertullian’s question to a in situ study of one or more of the perennial topics addressed by classical and Christian thinkers and artists in the medieval/Renaissance/early modern period of European history—topics that persisted through the sixteenth- and seventeenth-centuries of the Protestant Reformation and Catholic Counter-Reformation.